 Colleges for Occupational Therapy in the U.S.

-Flexibility in course scheduling is another factor that students might consider when selecting a program.
-Because master's degree programs typically require students to participate in clinical immersions, internships and externships, students with career responsibilities may opt to enroll in schools that offer weekend or part-time classes.
+- Because master's degree programs typically require students to participate in clinical immersions, internships and externships, working students may opt to enroll in schools that offer weekend or part-time classes.

 Occupational Therapy Program Overviews

 Bachelor's Degree Programs